 1. Why Are You Interested in Working as an HR Director?

-In most cases, this is the first question that a recruiter will ask you during the interview.
+In most cases, this is the first question a recruiter will ask you during the interview.

-This is asked to gauge your overall interest in the position as well as to get an idea of how you want your HR career to progress.
+This is asked to gauge your overall interest in the position and how you want your HR career to progress.

-Here, you can explain how you have both your education and research are relevant to the policymaking aspect of HR and that your career goals are to a positive work environment for the company and for team members and new recruits alike.
+Here, you can explain how your education and research are relevant to the policymaking aspect of HR and that your career goals are to create a positive work environment for the company, team members, and new recruits alike.

-You should also go into some detail about how the directorial position is ideal for your career, seeing as your background is in strategic planning and implementation of human-centric policies.
+You should also explain in some detail why the directorial position is ideal for your career, given that your background is in strategic planning and implementation of human-centric policies.

-In case you have some experience as an HR manager, make sure you mention that, and how you believe the director’s role is the logical next step for you, career-wise.
+If you have experience as an HR manager, make sure to mention that and explain why you believe the director’s role is the logical next step for you career-wise.

 2. Have You Applied for an HR Director’s Position Before?